anafernandes93/passport-visa-tracking-system/README.md

 - Edge cases

-Tests validate both business logic and data handling Test coverage is used to ensure key logic paths are exercised
+Tests validate both business logic and data handling.
+Test coverage is used to ensure key logic paths are exercised.

 # Assumptions